jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 attention.
 [Recent studies][hand-written] show that hand written notes are more effective than typed.

-In addition to knowing what's important, top students seek to understand.
+In addition to knowing what's important,
+[top students seek to understand][r/top10].
 Memorizing only provides short-term results.
 You've probably heard that knowledge is like a tree: you fill in the branches, then the leaves.
 Taking the time to understand *Why* something is the way it is will last much longer than simply *What* something is.

 [hand-written]: http://www.theatlantic.com/technology/archive/2014/05/to-remember-a-lecture-better-take-notes-by-hand/361478

 ## Testing